jtsteinbach/eclyptic/README.md

 ---

-Recursive ECC is a lightweight Python library that implements an ECIES‑style encryption scheme using:
+Eclyptic is a lightweight Python library that implements a recursive ECIES‑style encryption scheme using:

 - **Elliptic‑Curve Diffie‑Hellman (ECDH)** for key agreement
 - **HKDF‑SHA256** for symmetric key derivation